mongodb/docs/source/includes/considerations-x509-usage.rst

 .. important::
-   If at any point you wish to reset the authentication settings for your group and start again, see :doc:`/tutorial/clear-security-settings` for more information.
+   If at any point you wish to reset the authentication settings for your project and start again, see :doc:`/tutorial/clear-security-settings` for more information.